Noctsol/Noctsol/README.md

-- 👋 Hi, I’m @Noctsol
+👋 Hi, I’m @Noctsol

 I have no clue what I am doing.
-I've been telling people this for the last 4 years, but they keep paying me more.
-I don't what's worse.
-The idea that everyone is like me, or that I might be competent.

-We're all idiots in both scenarios.
-So let's get along and pull out some duct tape.
+Let's get along and pull out some duct tape.

+**About Me:**
+- I'm lazy, and I assume I am incompetent.
+Therefore:
+  - If a tool exists that already solves my problem, I would rather use that
+  - If I can use a managed instance of something, I would rather use that
+  - The less work I have to do, the better
+  - The less my human incompetency can mess with my work, the better

+- I generally prefer clarity when coding.
+Therefore:
+  - I will generally write code in an easy to understand manner
+  - Not use ungodly amounts of shorthand
+  - Try to write code in a human-readable manner

-_laborare quia spes_
+_Laborare quia spes_

 <!---
 Noctsol/Noctsol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.